JasonQian1st/GOGOGO/README.md

 # GOGOGO
-This is my first git repository.I wish that I can keep learning and improving in the next days
+This is my first git repository.I wish that I can keep learning and improving in the next days.
+Firstly, I need to learn about Git.